ianeyk/vscode-workshop/Task 3/task3.md

 ## 3. Increment selection
 Open the Extensions panel.
 Search for and intall the extension named "Increment Selection" by Alberto Morato.

 Open the shortcuts menu in a new tab.
 We will be replacing the keyboard shortcuts `Ctrl+ =` and `Ctrl+ -` with the commands "increment selection" and "decrement selection", respsectively.
+Remember to first find out what command these keystrokes map to by default, remove those keystrokes, and then go to the commands that you want and remap the keystrokes there.

+## 4. Align cursors
+Open the Extensions panel.
+Search for and install the extension named "Better Align" by Chouzz.

+You can now use a single command to align all your cursors.
+For example, if you want every line to have the same length, you can create a new cursor on each line, press the `End` key to go to the end of the line, and then press `Ctrl+K Ctrl+Tab` to align your cursors.
+This will fill in spaces to the left of the cursors until all lines are the same length.

+You can also access the align cursors command by searching for it in the command palette (`Ctrl+Shift+P`).